TheRensselaerIDEA/campfire-hci-2/launcher/README.md

       - external_app
 - **remoteURL** - The URL of a supplimental page to be launched on the campfire context monitor through the remote server, if omitted no URL will be loaded.
 - **splashURL** - The URL of a supplimental page to be launched on the campfire splashscreen monitor through the remote server, if omitted no URL will be loaded.
+- **controllerURL** - If the app has a controller webpage, providing the link here will make it available on the mobile controller.
 - **demoable** - Indicates if the demo should be included in the demo mode applist, if the parameter is ommitted/false, the demo will not appear in the applist while in demo mode
 - **args** - Additional parameters that are specific to the **type** of the app.